The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: The survival-incorporated median versus the median in the always-survivors

 \subsection{Review of the survivor average causal effect (SACE)}

-The SACE or principal strata effect provides a summary measure of clinical outcomes truncated by death \citep{robins1986new, frangakis2002principal}.
+The survivor average causal effect (SACE), also called the principal strata effect, provides a summary measure of clinical outcomes truncated by death \citep{robins1986new, frangakis2002principal}.
 To illustrate principal stratification, let $S(0)$ and $S(1)$ be indicators of the potential survival status of a subject if the subject received treatment $A=0$ and $A=1$, respectively.
 For example, $S(1)=1$ if the subject would have survived under $A=1$, and $S(1)=0$ if not.
-In the principal stratification, subjects are categorized into four subgroups:
+Let $G$ denotes the principal stratum that a subject belongs to.
+With principal stratification, subjects are categorized into four subgroups (Table \ref{tab:2.1}):

-The SACE and the principal stratification are useful to assess the benefit of treatment for a subgroup of subjects.
-However, the treatment effects in these subgroups are not identifiable without further assumptions.
-In various studies of identification and estimation of the SACE \citep{gilbert2003sensitivity, hayden2005estimator, egleston2007causal, shepherd2008does, chiba2011simple, ding2011identifiability, tchetgen2014identification, wang2017identification}, one of the crucial assumptions is monotonicity:
+The SACE focuses on assessing the benefit of a treatment for a subgroup of subjects: the always-survivors.
+However, the always-survivors often do not represent the entire target population, and who would be an always-survivor is usually not known at the time the treatment decisions are made.
+Hence, the treatment effect in this subgroup is not identifiable without further assumptions.
+In various studies of identification and estimation of the SACE \citep{chiba2011simple, wang2017identification, gilbert2003sensitivity, hayden2005estimator, egleston2007causal, shepherd2008does, ding2011identifiability, tchetgen2014identification} assumptions usually include the principal ignorability assumption \citep{stuart2015assessing} and the monotonicity assumption: